-Default is the point where missed student loan payments stop being a routine delinquency problem and become a collections problem.
-At that stage, the issue is no longer just a late balance.
-The debt can trigger federal collection tools that reach beyond regular billing and begin affecting wages, tax refunds, and other parts of a borrower’s financial life.
+Federal student loan default marks a clear shift in how the debt is handled.
+Missed payments stop being a routine servicing problem and become a collections problem.
+Once a loan reaches default, federal collection tools can begin affecting wages, tax refunds, and other parts of a borrower’s financial life.

 Key Takeaways